kevincennis/TinyMusic/README.md

 ## Quick Start

 Getting started is pretty easy.
-Creating and playing a sequence only takes a few lines of code.
+Creating and playing a melody only takes a few lines of code.

 ```js
 // create a new Web Audio API context